-By default, widget filters are a predefined color on your dashboard.
+By default, widget filters are a predefined color on your map.
 Optionally, you can customize the color properties for how widget filters appear.
 This widget behavior is managed through the WIDGETS list of Builder, and enables you to control the aesthetic details of your widget filters.

 This guides describes how you can define the color for widget filters.
 Specifically, we will customize the filter colors to match the default styling of the map.

-Default Widget Dashboard Colors
+Default Widget Map Colors

 If you have a CATEGORY, HISTOGRAM, OR TIME-SERIES widget, you can define the solid COLOR for widget filters in CARTO Builder.
-The defined color is not related to how the selected values appear on your dashboard, it is only applicable to the color properties of the widget filters before values are selected.
+The defined color is not related to how the selected values appear on your map, it is only applicable to the color properties of the widget filters before values are selected.